An NFL Player Says The Groping Allegations Against Jameis Winston Are “Not True”

 Philadelphia Eagles cornerback Ronald Darby said Sunday that a former Uber driver’s groping allegations against Tampa Bay Buccaneers quarterback Jameis Winston are “not true” — and hours later, the driver’s new lawyer said Darby should be investigated by the NFL.

-Darby’s comments contradict those of an Uber driver, Kate, who first told BuzzFeed News that Winston groped her while he was sitting in the front passenger seat as the two were in the drive-thru of Mexican restaurant in Scottsdale, Arizona on March 13, 2016.
-Kate said Winston was the only person in the vehicle, and the NFL said it is is investigating the allegations.
+Darby’s comments contradict those of an Uber driver, Kate, who first told BuzzFeed News that Winston groped her while he was sitting in the front passenger seat as the two were in the drive-thru of a Mexican restaurant in Scottsdale, Arizona, on March 13, 2016.
+Kate said Winston was the only person in the vehicle, and the NFL said it is investigating the allegations.

 Darby on Sunday said that three individuals besides the driver were in the car, and that he and Winston sat in the backseat.
 Darby does not say who was in the front seat.